dend456/LootFilter/readme.txt

 check the file to make sure something you want isn't hidden.

 You can create new filter files and drag them onto the .exe to run them.
-The string replacing an items name cannot be longer than the original item name.
+The string replacing an item's name cannot be longer than the original item name.